CogSciUOS/asparagus/report/chapter_3_todo.md

 >
 > &ensp; **Preprocessing steps**
 >
-> First approach to create a dataset (layout) and data augmentation to generate more samples.
+> &ensp;&ensp;&ensp; First approach to create a dataset (layout) and data augmentation to generate more samples.
 >
 > &ensp;&ensp;&ensp; Automatic feature extraction
 > &ensp;&ensp;&ensp; We (tried to) create scripts for: background removal of the collected images, and automatic feature